ravensgate-tux/hekate-chants/README.md

 ```
 IO HEKATE
 CHTHONIA – bringer of shadows, I thank you.
-TRIMORPHIS, wrap me in silence and fire.
+TRIMORPHIS — wrap me in silence and fire.
 PROPYLAIA — I return to the center.
 IAOM
 ```